sgross-emlix/angerona.nvim/README.md

 `:RedmineReadTicket [TICKET_ID]`

-A new buffer will be shown with issue subject on the first line and the description after a black line.
+A new buffer will be shown with issue subject on the first line and the description after a blank line.

 ## Update Ticket

 First get the issue buffer as described in `Read Ticket`.
 Then make your changes and call

-`:RedmineUpdateTicket`
+`:RedmineCommit`

 ## Create Task

 `:RedmineCreateTask [TICKET_ID]`

-A prompt will be shown for subject and description.
+A new buffer will be shown where you have to put issue subject on the first line and the description after a blank line.
+Once you are settled finalize with

+`:RedmineCommit`

 ## Open Browser